Meltrust/HTML-capstone-project-shop/README.md

-# HTML & CSS CAPSTONE PROJECT: A CUSTOM SHOP.
+# HTML & CSS CAPSTONE PROJECT: A CUSTOM SHOP!

 A beautiful musical instruments shop built with business specifications based on the design by Mohammed Awad.